The Raspberry Pi Zero W costs $8. Compare that against the $35 of a Raspberry Pi, and you can understand why we get requests for supporting it.

 Why is the Raspberry Pi Zero W different?

 Up till now, we didn’t pay much attention to 512MB models.
 Pi 2 and Pi 3 are much much faster and the price difference was negligible.
 But the Pi Zero W costs only $8, including WiFi!
 Throw in about $20 for a case, a power supply, an SD card, and a mini-HDMI-to-HDMI adapter, and you have a fully working Player for about $30.
 Wow.

 So, does the Zero W work with Yodeck?

 Things to consider

-Also, in the future we will be supporting a “Player Hardware Type” attribute for Monitors in the Yodeck Portal.
-This way, when you create a Monitor, you will need to declare the hardware being used, e.g. Raspberry Pi (512MB), Raspberry Pi (1GB) or , so that the system can issue warnings and restrictions over content that might not display properly on different types of hardware.
+Also, in the future, we will be supporting a “Player Hardware Type” attribute for Monitors in the Yodeck Portal.
+This way, when you create a Monitor, you will need to declare the hardware being used, e.g. Raspberry Pi (512MB), Raspberry Pi (1GB), or Asus Tinker Board, so that the system can issue warnings and restrictions over content that might not display properly on different types of hardware.

 The Raspberry Pi Zero W works with Yodeck, and we will provide explicit support for it.
 In the meantime, you can set up Yodeck using a special image, and remember to use it with caution.
 It will work just fine for most fullscreen content.